thesuhas/Side-Channel-Attacks/Notes/Introduction.md

 ### Types

 Some types of Side Channel Attacks are:

-- **Cache Attack**: Based on the attacker's ability to monitor cache accesses in a shared physical system such as a cloud service.
 - **Timing Attack**: Attacker aims to gain information by analysing the time taken to execute cryptographic algorithms or relevant operations.
 - **Power-Monitoring Attack**: Based on the various levels of power draw by the hardware while performing cryptographic operations or executing cryptographic algorithms.
 - **Acoustic Cryptanalysis**: Exploits the amount and variation of sound emitted by a computer during computation.
 Mainly focuses on the sounds produced by keyboards and internal components.